Inria-Empenn/narps_open_pipelines/docs/environment.md

 ```

 > [!NOTE]
-> The `Dockerfile` available in the root directory of the repository contains a receipe to build a docker image with the project installed, ready to be launched.
+> The `Dockerfile` available in the root directory of the repository contains a recipe to build a docker image with the project installed, ready to be launched.
 > From the root directory:
 >
 > ```bash